brandon-stewart-rgb/passwordgenerator/README.md

 ## General Information

-A site developed for the purpose generating a unique, random password.
+A site developed for the purpose of generating a unique, random password.

 ### Technologies Used